sjt-github/Hemberg-scRNA-seq-Course/docs/23-de-real.md

 ones.
 The most commonly used non-parametric test is the [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) (KS-test) and we can use it to compare the distributions for each gene in the two individuals.

 The KS-test quantifies the distance between the empirical cummulative distributions of the expression of each gene in each of the two populations.
 It is sensitive to changes in mean experession and changes in variability.
 However it assumes data is continuous and may perform poorly when data contains a large number of identical values (eg. zeros).
+Another issue with the KS-test is that it can be very sensitive for large sample sizes and thus it may end up as significant even though the magnitude of the difference is very small.

 <div class="figure" style="text-align: center">
 <img src="figures/KS2_Example.png" alt="Illustration of the two-sample Kolmogorov–Smirnov statistic.
 Red and blue lines each correspond to an empirical distribution function, and the black arrow is the two-sample KS statistic. (taken from [here](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test))" width="60%" />